sbalny/L4/README.md

 ```

 where [dim] is the dimension of the lattice, [start] the first index [end] the last one and [nbRand] the number of randomizations.
+This will generate a csv file named ``L4rand-[nbRand]-[dim].csv which give the time complexity and approximation factor of both L4
+and L4Rand[nbRand].
 For instance:

 ```
 $ sage L4-Rand.py 80 0 100 10
 ```

-generate the file TODO
+generate the file ``L4rand-10-80.csv``

-To run test with the L4-Max2 and L4-Max4 randomization, run the following command:
+To run similar test with the L4-Max2 and L4-Max4 randomization, run the following command:

 ```
 $ sage L4-Max[k].py [dim] [start] [end]